all Waterfront Properties

 For people wishing to explore this dramatic coastline and learn more about its history – which will help make the process of choosing the right oceanfront property in Maine easier – we recommend the Maine Maritime Heritage Trail and/or the Maine Island Trail.
 The Maine Maritime Heritage Trail has points of interest all along the length of the Maine coast.
 The Maine Island Trail is a boating trail along 325 miles of public and private islands.
 Exploring these will also give you a better knowledge of the Maine coastal property.
 To get an idea of what experiencing this trail would be like, click on the video below:

 With Maine’s lengthy coastline, there is an abundance of Maine coast real estate for sale.
 Our speciality is providing Buyers with an easy way to search for their “dream” Maine coast home – one that fits their lifestyle and pocketbook.
-Just click on CUSTOMIZED PROPERTY SEARCH, tell us about the property you would like to find, and we will email you all the current listings that meet your exact criteria.
+Just click on CUSTOMIZED PROPERTY SEARCH, tell us about the property you would like to find, and we will email you all the current Maine oceanfront homes for sale that meet your exact criteria.

 Of Maine’s 3000 coastal islands, this is a list of the 41 inhabited islands, in alphabetical order.
 Just click on the islands name for more detailed information. (courtesy of Wikipedia, the free encyclopedia)